The Red Spectacles: Reception

-"For all intents and purposes, 'The Red Spectacles' is a serious film about serious issues, and yet it does not shy away from having Bunmei, the face of the evil Cats, burst into an impromptu mambo for seemingly no reason, or having Koichi become incapacitated by explosive diarrhea that he is unable to relieve because there is a goldfish living in the toilet.
-These moments appear at first to make absolutely no sense, but when given more thought, they add a great deal to the dystopian atmosphere.
-These sequences are horrifying; they are completely out of place, and as such, they illustrate the ignominy of life in the new Japan.
-Under the new regime, the city has a bad sense of humor and a bad sense of timing, and its people are unceremoniously stripped of their dignity."

 Screen Rants Gregory Nussen, reviewing the film at its 2025 Beyond Fest screening, said that fans of Oshii's later film Ghost in the Shell "will recognize the paranoia here over totalitarianism and Oshii's play with light and flatness of image.
 But they might not recognize just how glib and jovial the film is, despite its unflinching dark presentation of modern society. [...]
 The Red Spectacles is not always successful.
 It is overlong, and frequently bogged down by its irreverance.
 But at its core, the film functions as a fundamental question about whom, or what, is responsible for the pervasive evil in any society. [...]
 In its most provocative form, Oshii's film poses the existential possibility that if our world feels like a constant, surrealist fever dream, perhaps it really is."